 I often look to Relax Powder, Calm Nights, and Serene Sleep for folks who don't see a benefit from Melatonin.
-L-theanine or 5-HTP at 50-100 mg can also be considered.
+L-theanine (Peace of Mind) or 5-HTP at 50-100 mg can also be considered.
 Be sure to speak with your doctor before starting any of these supplements.

 *Note: Some of the supplements discussed in this series can cause side effects, but many people tolerate them much better than prescription medications.
 They are generally considered safe, however, they should not be started without your doctor’s knowledge and supervision.
 If you are taking medication already, be sure to talk with your doctor before adding any of these items.
 If you are considering going off medication, remember never to stop your medication suddenly—always consult with your doctor about how to safely taper off any psychiatric medication.

 *Statements made in this article have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.